mv4zz/mkz-tool/README.md

 # requirements 📜
-- windows operating system
+- Windows 11 operating system
-- git installed (for cloning the repository)
-- command prompt or powershell

 # installation 📖
 - go to main page of this script and press code, download as zip.